jeaneigsi/GOT2.0_cpp/README.md

 ]
 ```
 This change is necessary to avoid errors when the quantization script attempts to locate the model architecture type.

+**Mention**
+This fork is based of original repos from [GOT-OCR-Inference](https://github.com/1694439208/GOT-OCR-Inference).
+Kudos to him for gguf implementation